Convert an Overseas Licence to a

 Tests Required

-You will need to pass the relevant knowledge or driving test in order to get your NSW drivers licence.
+If your licence is not from a recognised licensing authority, you will need to pass the relevant knowledge or driving test in order to get your NSW drivers licence.

 If you're over 25 and pass first go, you will then get a full unrestricted licence.
 If you fail your first test